maynhile13105/cse15l-lab-reports/lab-report-1.md

 - The working directory was /home/lecture1/messages and it was not changed when the command was run.
 - No arguments are passed means that no files are given, so right after the command was run, there was nothing happened or printed out.
 There was just a blank page.
 - When we enter anything later, it doesn't matter if it's a command or not, the system will output exactly what we entered.
 And other commands after the command `cd` without arguments will be treated as normal text.
+To execute other commands, we need to get out of this command by pressing the key ‘Ctrl’+‘C’ simultaneously.
+- This is not an error.

   ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/513434ed-fa62-408d-8495-3c7a671ee7f6)
-- This is not an error.
-Because 'cat' is the command used to print out the content of files.
-But no files were passed so it became a bug.
-This bug seems like a loop and it just ends when we use the key ‘Ctrl’+ ‘C’.

 2) _Using with a path to a directory as an argument_

   ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/83995680-6e3b-4174-a019-40137ab2fcac)